MrMimic/MEDOC/README.md

 	cd ./MEDOC

 ### Setup
+Here prerequisites and installation procedures will be discussed.

+#### Prerequisites
+XML parsing libraries may be needed.
+You can install them on any Debian-derived system with:
+> sudo apt-get install libxml2-dev libxslt1-dev zlib1g-dev

+You may also need `python-dev`.
+You can also install it with the same command:
+> sudo apt-get install python-dev

+#### Installation
 The second step is to install external dependencies and to cythonize python functions.

 Thus, run the file *SETUP.py*